gryphius/pycyborg/openelec.md

  * extract `master.zip`
  * delete `master.zip`
  * you should now have two folders `pyusb-master` and `pycyborg-master`
- * copy both folders via smb to the openelec box into `Userdata`
+ * copy both folders via smb to the openelec box into `userdata`

-still over smb, open the folder `Userdata/addon_data/service.multimedia.boblightd` and create a new file `boblight.conf` with the following content:
+still over smb, open the folder `userdata/addon_data/service.multimedia.boblightd` and create a new file `boblight.conf` with the following content: